Revitalising Revenue: A Strategic Activation Initiative for a Premier Luxury Fragrance Brand

 • The brand was facing stagnating revenue amid shifting consumer behaviours.

-• After securing executive buy-in through a detailed proposal, the quarter-long initiative generated over US $105,000 in net revenue for APAC markets - Japan, Australia, Hong Kong, Taiwan and Korea.
+• The quarter-long initiative generated over US $105,000 in net revenue for APAC markets

-• Our team rolled out the activations over Q1 FY2025, prioritising quick wins.
-We monitored KPIs via integrated analytics, adjusting for real-time performance.
+• We monitored KPIs via integrated analytics, adjusting for real-time performance.

 Challenges